galbrame/galbrame.github.io/index.md

 _________________
 ## ACHIEVEMENTS

-### Degree with Distinction, 2023
+### Degree with Distinction
+_University of Manitoba, 2023_
-* _Graduation GPA of 4.07 out of 4.50 (minimum 3.80 required)_
+Graduation GPA of 4.07 out of 4.50 (minimum 3.80 required)

-### University of Manitoba Gold Medal, 2009
+### University of Manitoba Gold Medal
+_University of Manitoba, 2009_
-* _Highest academic standing in graduating class of Faculty of Agricultural and Food Sciences_
+Highest academic standing in graduating class of Faculty of Agricultural and Food Sciences